iansui2/redux-counter-app/README.md

 - Increment, decrement, and reset the counter value with attractive button animations
 - Customizable step value for incrementing and decrementing
+- Counter history tracking that stores all counter state changes
 - Toggle between dark and light themes for personalized user experience
 - Modern gradient UI design implemented with Tailwind CSS
 - Global state management using Redux Toolkit